docker-rpm-builder/docker-rpm-builder/README.md

 See the [News Page](https://github.com/alanfranz/docker-rpm-builder/wiki/News) for the latest news.

+See also [FPM within docker](https://github.com/alanfranz/fpm-within-docker) - an alternative way of building RPMs and DEBs that could make things even easier for you.

 ## Preamble

 While other deployment systems are at rage today, software delivery via RPM is still pretty widespread; its integration with the distributions' own tools makes it a good choice in many environments.